vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

     full_game, full_game_spanish, condensed_game and all_22.
 You can use
     all to extract all available replay types, which is the default

-jiocinema

--   refresh_token: The refreshToken UUID from browser local storage can be passed to extend the life of your login session when logging in with token as username and the accessToken from browser local storage as password

-jiosaavn

--   bitrate: Audio bitrates to request.
-One or more of 16, 32, 64, 128,
-    320. Default is 128,320

-afreecatvlive

--   cdn: One or more CDN IDs to use with the API call for stream URLs, e.g. gcp_cdn, gs_cdn_pc_app, gs_cdn_mobile_web, gs_cdn_pc_web

-soundcloud

--   formats: Formats to request from the API.
-Requested values should be in the format of {protocol}_{codec}, e.g. hls_opus,http_aac.
-The * character functions as a wildcard, e.g. *_mp3, and can be passed by itself to request all formats.
-Known protocols include http, hls and hls-aes; known codecs include aac, opus and mp3.
-Original download formats are always extracted.
-Default is http_aac,hls_aac,http_opus,hls_opus,http_mp3,hls_mp3

-orfon (orf:on)

--   prefer_segments_playlist: Prefer a playlist of program segments instead of a single complete video when available.
-If individual segments are desired, use
-    --concat-playlist never --extractor-args "orfon:prefer_segments_playlist"

-bilibili

--   prefer_multi_flv: Prefer extracting flv formats over mp4 for older videos that still provide legacy formats

-sonylivseries

--   sort_order: Episode sort order for series extraction - one of asc (ascending, oldest first) or desc (descending, newest first).
-    Default is asc

-tver

--   backend: Backend API to use for extraction - one of streaks (default) or brightcove (deprecated)

-vimeo

--   client: Client to extract video data from.
-The currently available clients are android, ios, and web.
-Only one client can be used.
-The web client is used by default.
-The web client only works with account cookies or login credentials.
-The android and ios clients only work with previously cached OAuth tokens
--   original_format_policy: Policy for when to try extracting original formats.
-One of always, never, or auto.
-The default auto policy tries to avoid exceeding the web client's API rate-limit by only making an extra request when Vimeo publicizes the video's downloadability

 Note: These options may be changed/removed in the future without concern for backward compatibility